-Rate of return or profit risk: risk that changes in prevailing profit rate for deposits will adversely affect the earnings stream of the subsidiary, thus resulting in reduced net financing income;
+Rate of return or profit risk: Changes in prevailing profit rates for deposits that will adversely affect the earnings stream of the subsidiary, thus resulting in reduced net financing income;

-Price Risk: The potential for the decline in the price of an asset or security relative to the rest of the market.
+Price Risk: The decline in the price of an asset or security relative to the rest of the market.
 It excludes market risk, or the potential for an entire market to go down in value.
 The objective of the subsidiary's market risk management is to manage and control market risk exposures in order to optimise return on risk while maintaining a consistent profile with the subsidiary's approved risk appetite.